Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Power Generation on Rainy Days

 On a rainy or heavily overcast day, your solar panels will still produce electricity, but at a reduced rate.
 Depending on the thickness of the cloud cover, you can expect your panels to produce anywhere from 10% to 25% of their normal output.
+While this sounds like a massive drop, it's usually enough to keep your batteries topped up if you've sized your system correctly.

 The Hidden Benefit of Rain

+Rain actually provides a significant benefit to your solar array: it cleans them.
 Over time, dust, pollen, bird droppings, and other debris accumulate on the surface of your panels, blocking sunlight and reducing efficiency.
 A good rainstorm acts as a natural car wash for your solar panels, washing away the grime and restoring them to peak performance.
+If you live in an area with long dry spells, you'll need to clean them manually.
+Read our guide on how to clean solar panels safely for more information.

 How Snow Affects Solar Panels